Tē Taea, Ka Kore Anō | Understanding FASD

 Parents, caregivers, teachers or others working with children diagnosed under FASD often take their behaviours personally and forget that the child is often confused, scared and not feeling good about themselves.
 It is important as a support person to try and shift your feelings from:

-Hopelessness --> Hope
+Hopelessness --> Hopeful

-Fear --> Understanding, knowledge
+Fear --> Understanding, knowledge through upskilling

 Chaos, confusion --> Organisation, meaningfulness